Diabetes drug lowers Alzheimer’s risk

 During the survey, the health of 91,218 individuals was tracked for a decade.
 Several health indicators of people taking the drug were compared with those of people who did not.

 The main author of the work, Eosu Kim, from Yonsei University (South Korea), points out that dementia develops for years before being identified.
-“Administration of the medicine could be an opportunity for us to intervene before the disease progresses”, he says.
+“Administration of the medicine might be an opportunity for us to intervene before the disease progresses”, he says.

 Lower risk